-If you're after emerging and experimental art, the best place to look is the independent spaces run by artists themselves, who tend to be focused on production of interesting work more than profitable work.
-Sydney has a healthy ecosystem of artist-run initiatives (ARIs) – here are ten key ARIs to get you started.
+If you're after emerging and experimental art, the best place to look is the independent spaces run by artists themselves, who tend to be more focused on the production of interesting work than profitable work.
+Sydney has a healthy ecosystem of artist-run initiatives (ARIs) – here are some key ones to get you started.

 This artist-run-iniative was established in 2011 by Sebastian Goldspink, for the purposes of showcasing contemporary art in unused and abandoned spaces.
 Its first project, titled Car Park, is an ongoing gallery that is housed on an underground level of a Kings Cross car park.